MaxwellSalmon/DUGA/README.md

 ## My goal

 The goal of DUGA is to create a first-person-shooter with roguelike elements and local multiplayer.
 At the moment I am working on the roguelike elements.
+The local multiplayer will most likely not be added, as I want to work on other projects.

 ## License